Arkansas Annulment and Prohibited Marriage Laws

 |Legitimacy of Children||-|

-Note: State laws are always subject to change, particularly those that restrict marriage equality (which typically are affected by a combination of federal and state higher court rulings).
+Note: State laws are always subject to change, particularly those that restrict marriage equality.
+Even though the Obergefell case was meant to resolve many state-to-state differences; marriage remains a contentious issue and some states may develop legislation intending to circumvent the decision.
 You may want to contact an Arkansas family law attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law